SAMUR274/HCI_P-Roject/README.md

 - **Pick Store And Confirm**
-  Users can select a store and begin customizing their shopping list with a single click.
+  Users can select a store and confrim.
 ![Store Selection Confirmation](StoreSelection_Confirmation.png)